albertlauncher/documentation/src/_docs/extensions/files.md

 You also have fine-grained control over the MIME types that should be indexed.
 The <kbd>Advanced</kbd> button in the settings opens a dialog that lets you set a list of patterns that are used to match against the MIME types of the indexed files.
 The check boxes besides the button are shortcuts that let you add or remove the most popular patterns.

 As against the file filters the MIME filters are inclusive, files are only indexed if their MIME type match against one of the patterns.
-Unlike the file name filters which reside in a file the MIME filters have global scope.
+Unlike the file filters which reside in a file the MIME filters have global scope.

 The patterns support common [wildcard matching](http://doc.qt.io/qt-5/qregexp.html#wildcard-matching).